ericoporto/ags-manual-wiki/Globalfunctions_General.md

 will be.
 WIDTH is the width of the area in which the text will be displayed.

-The height is returned in normal 320-resolution pixels, so it can be used with the screen display commands.
+The height is returned in screen pixels, so it can be used with the screen display commands.

 Example: